VeloxQ: A Fast and Efficient QUBO Solver: Introduction

 \section{Introduction}

-Increasing complexity of the real-world optimization problems presents a considerable challenge for the state-of-the-art approaches.
-Growing size and complexity of industry-relevant problems may soon become a crucial factor hindering performance of the well-established exact and heuristics methods.
-Recent progress in new computational paradigms, including quantum computing and physics-inspired algorithms, provides new opportunities for development of novel optimization algorithms that can prove superior to existing methods.
-For example, simulation of dynamics of certain classical systems has recently proved to be a promising heuristic method of solving QUBO problems \cite{Goto2016,Goto2019,Jiang2023} that, in contrast to other physics-inspired optimization algorithms such as Simulated Annealing \cite{SA}, can take advantage of the conventional parallel hardware.
-Here we present VeloxQ \cite{veloxq}: The QUBO solver that, similarly to other emerging technologies such as quantum computing, goes beyond conventional approaches to solving QUBO problems by adapting a novel physics-inspired methodology.
-However, unlike quantum computing, it does not require any technology developments as it can fully exploit the enormous potential of conventional computing technology.
-In this way VeloxQ bridges established and emerging approaches, and facilitates faster uptake of novel physics-inspired optimization technologies and, when the technology matures, can be readily integrated into hybrid quantum-classical workflows to maximize strengths of both technologies.
-In fact, a hybrid solver that allows to combine various approaches to optimization problems, including VeloxQ and quantum computing will be presented elsewhere.
+The increasing complexity of real-world optimization problems poses a serious challenge to state-of-the-art methods.
+The growing size and complexity of industry-relevant instances may soon limit the performance of well-established exact and heuristic approaches.
+Recent progress in emerging computational paradigms, including quantum computing and physics-inspired algorithms, has opened new opportunities for the development of optimization methods that may outperform conventional techniques on selected classes of QUBO problems.
+For example, simulating the dynamics of certain classical systems has recently proven to be a promising heuristic approach to QUBO optimization~\cite{Goto2016,Goto2019,Jiang2023}.
+In contrast to other physics-inspired optimization algorithms such as Simulated Annealing~\cite{SA}, these approaches can take advantage of conventional parallel hardware.